killercoda/scenario-examples/basic-data-modeling/step5.md

 INSERT INTO heartrate_v6(pet_chip_id, time, heart_rate) VALUES (fead97e9-4d77-40c9-ba15-c45478542e20, '2011-02-03 04:05:05', 80);
 INSERT INTO heartrate_v6(pet_chip_id, time, heart_rate) VALUES (47045afb-fd11-44c6-9d0f-82428434e887, '2011-02-03 04:05:10', 83);`{{execute}}

-As we only defined the pet_chip_id as the Primary Key (which in this case is also the Partition Key), this is how the data would be stored in Scylla:
+As we only defined the pet_chip_id as the Primary Key (which in this case is also the Partition Key), this is how the data would be stored in ScyllaDB:

 ![](https://university.scylladb.com/topic/table-and-basic-concepts/primary_key-2/#main)